Jacquie Lee: 2014–present: After The Voice and Broken Ones EP

 After the show, Lee was signed to Lyor Cohen's Label, 300 Entertainment, in partnership with Atlantic Records.
 She performed her debut single, "Broken Ones," on the Top 5 Results of season 6 of The Voice on May 13, 2014.
 This was the first time the song was performed and her first time returning to the show since being a contestant.
 The song was released to iTunes the same day.
 It was written by Dana Parish and Andy Hollander.
 Although the song did not enter the Billboard Hot 100, it managed to peak at number 36 on the Pop Digital Songs.

 Lee also took part in The Voice Summer Tour 2014, a summer tour starting on June 21 in San Antonio, Texas and concluding in Redmond, Washington on August 2, 2014.
 She was joined by winner Tessanne Chin, finalist Will Champlin, season 1's runner-up Dia Frampton, along with season 6 Winner Josh Kaufman, runner-up Jake Worthington, and third place finalist Christina Grimmie.
 She was also joined by Kristen Merlin, a Top 5 finalist, and Jake Barker, a top 20 finalist.

 It was announced on September 29 that Lee would be releasing her 'Broken Ones' EP on October 21, 2014 and an iTunes pre-order was available on October 6.
 A lyric video for "Tears Fall" was premiered on October 10 on MTV.

 On April 20, 2015, the official music video for "Tears Fall" was exclusively premiered on MTV.
 The video was filmed at Zsa Zsa Gabor's mansion in Los Angeles, and was directed by Blair Waters.

-In early 2016, Lee was featured on Cash Cash's single, "Aftershock," which premiered on January 29, 2016.
+In early 2016, Lee was featured on Cash Cash's single, "Aftershock", which premiered on January 29, 2016.

 Lee released a digital EP, The Only One, in late 2017.
 At this point, she started simply going by Jacquie, as opposed to Jacquie Lee.

 She followed that up with two digital EPs in 2020, Infinity and Rinascita.

 After working on early demos, Lee was cast as the singing voice of Tiera Skovbye's character, Polly Cooper, on the project Riverdale, with the episode "Chapter Ninety-Four: Next to Normal".

+In 2026, Lee appeared as a contestant on the 24th season of American Idol.
+However, her appearance was absent during the 'Ohana Round' episode, stating that she was eliminated in the series.